 The school involves stakeholders including children and young people, staff, parents/carers, governors and other users of the school in relation to all equalities duties.
-We take into account the preferred means of communication for those with whom we are consulting e.g. translated materials or interpretation facilities for disabled people or those for whom English is an additional language or are newly arrived in this country.
+We consider the preferred means of communication for those with whom we are consulting e.g. translated materials or interpretation facilities for disabled people or those for whom English is an additional language or are newly arrived in this country.

-The views of stakeholders and other equalities related groups are genuinely taken into account when we set priorities.
+The views of stakeholders and other equalities related groups are genuinely considered when we set priorities.